simonw/datasette/docs/metadata.rst

 Using YAML for metadata
 -----------------------

 Datasette accepts YAML as an alternative to JSON for your metadata configuration file.
-YAML is particularly useful for including muli-line HTML and SQL strings.
+YAML is particularly useful for including multiline HTML and SQL strings.

 Here's an example of a ``metadata.yml`` file, re-using an example from :ref:`canned_queries`.